-What is the role of a coach?
+What is the role of Coaching?
 How does it contribute to business productivity?
-When is coaching useful/required?

-What are the other methodologies in coaching?
-And how do organizations know which methodology will work best for their purpose?
+What are the other methodologies in Coaching?
+And how do organization know which methodology will work best for their purpose?

 What is the future of coaching in India?